Kiroro Ski Resort on the island of Hokkaido, Japan receives on average 21 metres or…

 That’s where you’re going.

-The trail weaves its way under the powerline and into the trees for a total of roughly 4.5 kilometres.
+The trail weaves its way under the powerline and into the trees for a total of roughly 4.5 km.
 Then it turns sharply left and continues to climb – but away from the powerline.
 I chose to skin up here as my wax wasn’t behaving.

 After three long switchbacks you break out of the woods into a meadow.
 The views from here are superb.
 All the huffing and puffing was worthwhile.